Blackjack Basics Updated Guide: How to Play Blackjack

 Here are the outliers:

-1. You only see one of the dealer’s cards in most cases.
-Of course, your cards do not affect its choices.
+1. In most cases, you see only one of the dealer’s cards.
+Of course, your cards do not affect the dealer’s choices.

 2. The dealer acts last.
 You won’t see how its hand will play out, so you may lose or bust, despite the dealer possibly being in the same situation.